loggin-js/loggin-js/README.md

 ## News

 > ### `v1.2.0`
-> Support for browser, it now works but it's limited
+> Support for browser.
+It now works, but it's limited.

 > ### `v1.1.0`
-> Support for plugins, you can now create custom plugins really easy.
-Check the [Plugins][docs:plugins] section for more info
+> Support for plugins, you can now easily create custom plugins.
+Check the [Plugins][docs:plugins] section for more info.

 [back to top](#table-of-content-)
 ****